 If you prefer dry sanding or need to wait until everything dries completely, you can also pick up some sanding sponges to help you get the job done.

 5. Apply another layer of joint compound

 What’s better than one layer?
 Two, of course.
-A second layer will likely be necessary to make the mud coverage wide and smooth enough to blend in.
+When you repair torn drywall paper and want a quality finish, a second layer will likely be necessary to make the mud coverage wide and smooth enough to blend in.
 You’ll never notice the area once it’s painted if you do it correctly.
 You’ll likely want to repeat the sanding step as well.

 Here’s where the evidence of the tear disappears.
 Paint the area, and enjoy that invisible repair.
 Be sure to check out our quick clean-up painting tips, too.

 If you have to repair torn drywall paper, hopefully, this Pro tip will help.
-If you’re a professional tradesman, and you have drywall tips, add them in the comments below—or contact us with your own Pro tips.
+If you’re a professional tradesman, and you have drywall tips, add them in the comments below.